 Add your favorites nuts, white chocolate chips, peanut butter chips, or even crushed cookies.
 This fudge brownies recipe accommodates extras like a charm.

-Fail Proof Brownie Recipe
+Fail-Proof Brownie Recipe

 If you want a chewier fudgy texture then aim for 26 minutes and you’ll love it.

-Use a good quality chocolate chips.
+Use good quality chocolate chips.
 The chocolate chips are the base of this brownie recipe and if the quality is low, your brownies won’t taste as fudgy or chocolaty.

 Making fudge brownies is easy, it is a one bowl brownies recipe.
 You won’t need a stand mixer or a hand mixer to make these brownies, all you need is a whisk or a wooden spoon and the love for chocolate!

 To make this recipe a hit, line your baking pan with parchment paper.
-Make sure that the oven is preheated, and most important part is to refrigerate the brownies AFTER it comes to room temperature for at least 45 minutes before slicing it.
+Make sure that the oven is preheated, and the most important part is to refrigerate the brownies AFTER it comes to room temperature for at least 45 minutes before slicing it.

-Here are some more Brownie recipes for you to try:
+More Brownie recipes for you to try:

 - 1 cup semi-sweet chocolate chips